erroronline1/caro/readme.md

 [Content](#content)

-### Case planning
+### Work lists
-While scheduled tasks address single cases or specified duties, case planning is supposed to gather treatment cases by identifier for hospital ward or other tours or weekly case executions like bundled resin work schedules.
+While scheduled tasks address single cases or specified duties, work lists are supposed to gather treatment cases by identifier for hospital ward or other tours or weekly case executions like bundled resin work schedules.
 During execution every case is accessible by a tap.
-Similar to other scheduled events, case planning can be marked as completed by anyone, but edited and deleted by authorized users only.
+Similar to other scheduled events, work lists can be marked as completed by anyone, but edited and deleted by authorized users only.

 [Content](#content)